didoesdigital/typey-type-cli/README.md

 yarn install
 ```

-You'll also need the Typey Type data repo, which you *can* clone by itself but I recommend setting up the Typey Type app with the data repo included as a submodule so you have everything you might want in the right place:
+You'll also need the Typey Type data repo somewhere nearby to produce lessons, which you *can* clone by itself but I recommend setting up the Typey Type app with the data repo included as a submodule so you have everything you might want in the right place:

 ```
 cd ../